canonical/ubuntu-packaging-guide/docs/explanation/archive.rst

 However, direct uploading to the Ubuntu package archive is restricted.
 These general contributions need to be reviewed and uploaded by a :term:`sponsor <Sponsor>`.

-See our :doc:`article on sponsoring </explanation/sponsoring>` that explains this process in more detail.
+See our :doc:`article on sponsorship </explanation/sponsorship>` that explains this process in more detail.

 Security update propagation